 Over the first year of life, your baby will sleep and nap a lot — from 12 up to 18 hours a day.
 The amount of sleep an infant gets at any one stretch of time is mostly ruled by hunger.
-Newborns will wake up and want to be fed about every 3-4 hours at first.
-Do not let your newborn sleep longer than 5 hours at a time in the first 5-6 weeks.
+Newborns will wake up and want to be fed about every three to four hours at first.
+Do not let your newborn sleep longer than five hours at a time in the first five to six weeks.
 Thereafter, you can keep the following general milestones in mind:

-- By 4 months, most babies begin to show some preferences for longer sleep at night.
+- By four months, most babies begin to show some preferences for longer sleep at night.

-- By 6 months, many babies can go for 5-6 hours or more without the need to feed and will begin to "sleep through the night."
+- By six months, many babies can go for five to six hours or more without the need to feed and will begin to "sleep through the night."

 - Daytime naps reduce in number as the baby grows.
-A 2-month-old may nap up to 4 times a day, whereas an older infant may nap only 1-2 times a day.
+A 2-month-old may nap up to four times a day, whereas an older infant may nap only one to two times a day.

 Where should our newborn sleep?

-During the first 12 months, babies develop quickly, and their sleep patterns change rapidly as well.
-It is also important to understand that all babies briefly awaken several times (up to 6) a night.
+During the first 12 months, babies develop quickly, and their sleep patterns change rapidly.
+It’s important to understand that all babies briefly awaken several times (up to six) a night.
 Some babies are able to soothe themselves back to sleep after they wake up.
-Other babies learn to signal their parents for help (ie, rocking, holding, cuddling) to settle them back to sleep if they wake up in the middle of the night.
+Other babies learn to signal their parents for help (rocking, holding, cuddling) to settle them back to sleep if they wake up in the middle of the night.
 However, it is best to let the newborn comfort himself or herself back to sleep rather than develop a need or association with a parent or guardian.

 What are some ways to help my newborn sleep well?

-There are a number of ways you can help your baby become a better sleeper.
-These include:
+There are a few ways you can help your baby become a better sleeper, including:

-- Work on shifting your baby’s sleep cycle more toward nighttime by 2-3 months of age.
-Newborns frequently have their days and nights reversed and often the awake/sleep cycle is governed by the need to feed.
-When there is a need to feed during the night, keep lights dim and reserve stimulating interaction for the daytime hours.
+- Shifting your baby’s sleep cycle.
+By the time your baby is around 2 to 3 months of age, you can encouraging them to sleep more at night.
+Newborns frequently have their days and nights reversed.
+The awake/sleep cycle is also directed by the need to feed.
+When your baby needs to feed during the night, keep the lights dim and reserve stimulating interaction for the daytime hours.
 Eventually, this will help develop a more consistent sleep/wake schedule.
-Also, try not to cut back on nap time, as this will result in overtiredness and lack of a good night’s sleep.
+Also, try not to cut back on nap time.
+This will result in your baby being overtired and lacking a good night’s sleep.

-- Learn to understand signals that your baby is getting tired.
-Signs of being tired differ among babies but can include things like becoming fussy, crying, tugging on body parts, yawning, and rubbing eyes.
-Putting your baby to bed when he or she is showing these signs usually allows them to fall asleep more quickly and begins to establish a bedtime routine.
-Most experts recommend putting your baby to bed while he or she is still awake but drowsy.
-This way the baby will learn how to go to sleep on his/her own and learn not to associate your presence with sleep onset.
+- Understanding your baby’s signals.
+Many babies will show certain signals of being tired.
+These can include things like becoming fussy, crying, tugging on body parts, yawning and rubbing eyes.
+Putting your baby to bed when he/she is showing these signs usually allows them to fall asleep more quickly.
+It also begins to establish a bedtime routine.
+Most experts recommend putting your baby to bed while he/she is still awake, but drowsy.
+This way, the baby will learn how to go to sleep on his/her own and learn not to associate your presence with falling asleep.

-- Establish a bedtime ritual.
-Your baby can respond well to such near bedtime rituals as bathing, rocking, reading, quiet talking, singing, playing soft music, cuddling, and gentle massage.
-Even though your baby may not understand these signals yet, setting up these bedtime drills now can help establish a regular bedtime routine that will lead to good sleeping habits in the future.
-Avoid making bedtime feedings part of the bedtime routine after about 6 months of age.
-Try to introduce a security object (eg, a stuffed animal or blanket or a knotted T-shirt with your body odor on it) around the age of 1 year.
-This object, if accepted by the baby, may help the baby soothe itself at night.
-Make sure the bedroom environment is quiet, cool, dark, and comfortable for sleeping.
+- Establishing a bedtime routine.
+You baby may respond well to a near bedtime routine.
+Parts of your routine can include bathing, rocking, reading, quiet talking, singing, playing soft music, cuddling and gentle massage.
+Even though your baby might not understand these signals yet, setting up these bedtime drills now can help establish a regular bedtime routine in the future.
+Avoid making bedtime feedings a part of the routine after about 6 months of age.
+Try to introduce a security object (a stuffed animal, blanket or a knotted t-shirt with your body odor on it) around age 1 year.
+This object, if accepted by the baby, may help the baby soothe himself/herself at night.
+Make sure the bedroom environment is quiet, cool, dark and comfortable for sleeping.
 A nightlight or area light on the very lowest dimmer setting is fine.

-- Do not be surprised to see a lot of body movement as your baby sleeps.
-Your child may sound like he or she is awake, but actually is not.
-You’ll see smiling, sucking, twitching, jerking, and all kinds of motions — these are all normal aspects of sleep.
-However, if he or she continues to cry for several minutes, it is time to check on him or her.
-Your baby may be cold, wet, hungry, or even sick and require your care and attention.
+- Knowing your baby may move a lot while sleeping.
+Your child may sound like he/she is awake, but is actually still asleep.
+You’ll see smiling, sucking, twitching, jerking and all kinds of motions — these are all normal aspects of sleep.
+However, if he/she cries for several minutes, it’s time to check on him/her.
+Your baby may be cold, wet, hungry, or even sick, and need your care.

 When should I seek a doctor's help?

-- Your baby seems to be extremely fussy/irritable or cannot be soothed – he or she may have a medical problem such as colic or reflux (backward flow of content from the stomach into the food pipe).
+- Your baby seems to be extremely fussy/irritable or cannot be soothed – he/she may have a medical problem such as colic or reflux (backward flow of content from the stomach into the food pipe).